By using this site, you agree to the Privacy Policy and Terms of Use.

 Unnamed meat derivatives

 “Meat and animal derivatives” is a legal ingredient description in the UK, and it covers a wide range of animal tissues.
-On its own, it’s not automatically bad.
+This isn’t always a bad thing.
 The issue is transparency.
-When a brand uses this phrase instead of naming specific proteins (chicken, beef, lamb), you have no way of knowing what your dog is eating or whether the protein source changes between batches.
+When a brand uses this phrase instead of naming specific proteins, like chicken, beef, or lamb, you don’t know what your dog is actually eating, or whether the protein source is changing between batches.

-Some budget brands use this because it lets them source whatever meat is cheapest that week.
-That flexibility keeps costs down but makes consistency impossible.
-If your dog has any sensitivity to specific proteins, these foods are a bad idea.
+Some budget brands use this because it allows them to source the cheapest meat that week.
+This flexibility keeps costs down, but consistency isn’t possible.
+If your dog has a sensitivity to a specific protein, these foods are a bad idea.

-For a deeper look at what separates decent budget food from genuinely poor quality, check out my cheap vs premium dog food comparison.
+To understand the difference between decent budget food and genuinely poor quality food in detail, check out my cheap vs premium dog food comparison.

 Excessive grain content

 Grain isn’t inherently bad for dogs.
-Despite what some marketing would have you believe, most dogs digest grains perfectly well.
+Marketing may lead you to believe otherwise, but most dogs digest grains perfectly well.
 The issue is proportion.
-When a food lists cereals (wheat, maize, rice) as the first two or three ingredients and meat sits further down the list, you’re essentially paying for cereal with some dog food mixed in.
+When cereals, like wheat, maize, or rice, are listed in the first two or three ingredients, and meat is lower down the list, you’re essentially paying for cereal with a little dog food mixed in.

-A reasonable dry dog food should have a named meat protein as the first ingredient.
-Cereals in the top three are fine as long as there’s also decent meat content.
-Cereals as the first, second, and third ingredients with meat fourth?
-That’s a red flag at any price point.
+A reasonable dry dog food should have a meat protein as its first ingredient.
+Having cereals in the top three is fine, as long as the meat content is decent.
+But if cereals are the first, second, and third ingredients, and meat is fourth, that’s a red flag at any price point.

 Top cheap dry dog food brands

-Here are the budget dry foods I’d actually recommend.
-Every one of these meets FEDIAF standards, has reasonable ingredient quality for the price, and is widely available across the UK.
+These are the budget dry foods I would actually recommend.
+All of these foods meet FEDIAF standards, have reasonable ingredient quality for their price, and are widely available in the UK.

 Harringtons: best overall budget dry food

-Harringtons is probably the single best value dry dog food brand in the UK right now.
-Their standard adult complete food typically costs around £0.85 to £1.00 per kilogram when you buy larger bags, which puts it firmly in the budget category.
+Harringtons is currently probably the single best value dry dog food brand in the UK.
+Its standard adult complete food usually costs around £0.85 to £1.00 per kilogram in larger bags, placing it clearly in the budget category.

 What sets Harringtons apart from similarly priced competitors is ingredient transparency.
-The adult chicken recipe lists chicken as the first ingredient (26% minimum), followed by whole grains (maize, wheat, rice), and then specific named additions like peas and lucerne.
+In the adult chicken recipe, chicken is listed as the first ingredient (minimum 26%), followed by whole grains, such as maize, wheat, and rice, then specific named additions such as peas and lucerne.
 No generic “meat derivatives.”
 No added sugar.
-No artificial colours.
+No artificial colors.

 Harringtons is a family-owned British company based in Yorkshire.
-They’ve been making dog food since the 1920s and are a PFMA member.
-The food is produced in the UK, which matters if you care about supply chain transparency.
+They have been making dog food since the 1920s and are also a PFMA member.
+The food is produced in the UK, which matters to those who care about supply chain transparency.

-Available from: most supermarkets, pet shops, Amazon, and direct from Harringtons’ website.
-For a detailed head-to-head, I’ve compared Harringtons against its closest budget rival in my Harringtons vs Wagg comparison.
+Available from: most supermarkets, pet shops, Amazon, and directly from the Harringtons website.
+For a detailed head-to-head, I’ve compared Harringtons with its closest budget rival in my Harringtons vs Wagg comparison.

 Typical price: £18-22 for a 12kg bag (£1.50-1.83/kg) or £28-32 for a 15kg bag (£1.87-2.13/kg) from supermarkets.
 Online prices frequently drop below £1/kg on subscription.